|

 Estimate:

-population for 2007, according to world-gazetteer.
+population for 2015, according to Census Bureau.

 Gross National